ooni/spec/nettests/ts-020-telegram.md

 }
 ```

+The variable capturing whether, overall, we consider telegram to be
+blocked at TCP level is `telegram_tcp_blocking`.

 Regardless of the status of the TCP connectivity this test sends HTTP POST
 requests on ports 80 and 443 to all access points.
-If any HTTP requests do
+If at least an HTTP request
-not get back a response from an access point IP then it is considered as
-blocked:
+returns back a response, we consider Telegram to not be blocked:

 ```json
 {